GoogleChrome/developer.chrome.com/site/en/articles/scroll-driven-animations/index.md

 {% Details %}
 {% DetailsSummary %}✨ Try it for yourself{% endDetailsSummary %}
-<iframe loading=lazy src="https://scroll-driven-animations.style/demos/cover-flow/css/?embed" frameborder="0" sandbox="allow-scripts allow-forms allow-top-navigation" width="500" height="600" style="height: 600px; width: 100%; border: 1px solid #333;"></iframe>
+<iframe loading="lazy" src="https://scroll-driven-animations.style/demos/cover-flow/css/?embed" frameborder="0" sandbox="allow-scripts allow-forms allow-top-navigation" width="500" height="600" style="height: 600px; width: 100%; border: 1px solid #333;"></iframe>
 {% endDetails %}

 Or this stacking cards demo that leverage `position: sticky`.
 As the cards stack, the already stuck cards scale down, creating a nice depth effect.
 In the end, the entire stack slides out of view as a group.